YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 * <a name="GTM-DE201389"></a>YottaDB pattern match reports a PATMAXLEN error for a deeply nested pattern containing many indefinite ranges (. symbols).
 While we think it unlikely, it is possible that existing complex patterns may now report this error.
 Previously such a deeply nested pattern terminated with a segmentation violation (SIG-11).
 [GTM-DE201389](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637469)

 * <a name="GTM-DE201390"></a>CTRAP characters other than CTRL-x, where x corresponds to the non-graphic characters represented by $CHAR(n) with n 0 to 31 inclusive, have no effect, and do not show up in ZSHOW "D" output.
 On the keyboard those characters correspond to <CTRL-@> to CTRL-_> with the bulk of the range being <CTRL-A> to <CTRL-Z>.
-Note that CTRAP=$CHAR(3) has a different semantic than the other CTRAP characters, in that, when enabled and $PRINCIPAL is a terminal device type, <CTRL-C> can interrupt at any time, including when \$PRINCIPAL\'=\$IO.
+Note that CTRAP=$CHAR(3) has a different semantic than the other CTRAP characters, in that, when enabled and $PRINCIPAL is a terminal device type, <CTRL-C> can interrupt at any time, including when $PRINCIPAL\'=$IO.
 YottaDB only recognizes the other CTRAP characters when they appear in input to a READ command.
 Previously, characters outside the range with codes 0-31 showed up in ZSHOW "D" output with a modulo 32 $CHAR() representation and caused corresponding CTRAP recognition.
-(GTM-DE201390)
+[GTM-DE201390](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637470)

 * <a name="GTM-DE201393"></a>Indirection of the form \@x@y ignores any comment at the end of the value of x; previously such a comment stopped the evaluation so the subscripts after the second @ were ignored.
 In addition, if the first (x) expression evaluates to the empty string, YottaDB produces a VAREXPECTED error; previously that scenario produced incorrect results, sub-optimal errors or, in the worst case damage to an item at the top of the heap.
 Also, if the second (y) expression is the empty string, it no longer has the potential to lead to incorrect results or sub-optimal error reports.
-[GTM-DE201393)](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637474)
+[GTM-DE201393](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637474)

 * <a name="GTM-DE257948"></a>YottaDB accepts square-bracket expressions as synonyms for the standard vertical bars.
 Previously, YottaDB handled square-bracket expressions inappropriately, which could cause a fatal error.
 In addition, YottaDB detects and recovers from certain numeric overflow errors.
 Previously, YottaDB inappropriately handled such overflow errors when optimizing arithmetic expressions containing literals, which caused fatal errors.
 [GTM-DE257948](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-DE257948)